 Besides, all patients receive cholesterol-lowering agents, such as statins.
-The intake of beta blockers decreases the reinfarction risk as well as the risk for arrhythmias related to sudden cardiac death.
+The intake of beta blockers decreases the reinfarction risk as well as the risk of arrhythmia related to sudden cardiac death.

 The complications that come with myocardial infarction are extensive, and their severity depends on the degree of myocardial damage.

 One can distinguish between early and late complications, the transition between those phases lying at about 48 hours following the infarction.
-The early complications include cardiac arrhythmias that develop when an area of the myocardium is undersupplied.
-Ventricular fibrillation, accounting for 80 % of deaths due to myocardial infarction, frequently occurs within the first few four hours following the infarction.
+The early complications include cardiac arrhythmias that develop when an area of the myocardium is under-supplied.
+Ventricular fibrillation, which accounts for 80 % of deaths due to myocardial infarction, frequently occurs within the first few four hours following the infarction.
 Premature ventricular contractions or atrial fibrillation can occur as well.

 The long-term complications include myocardial aneurysms that can rupture.
 The myocardium may rupture, too.
-Arterial embolisms, arrhythmias and insufficiencies also count among the long-term complications.
+Arterial embolisms, arrhythmias and insufficiencies also count as long-term complications.
 As a result of the infarction, pericarditis can occur up to six weeks later.

 Prevention of Myocardial Infarction